CFI-UL/scoreboard/README.md

   Options:

     -h, --help                  output usage information

   Commands:

-    add|a [options]  Add a data to the data sets
+    add|a [options]             Add a data to the data sets search|s [options] <query>  Search users in the data sets

 ```